w3c/trace-context/spec/30-processing-model.md

 The processing model describes the behaviour of a tracer which forwards and modifies tracecontext headers.

-1. The tracer receives a `traceparent` header and may receive a `tracestate` header.
+1. The tracer checks an incoming request for a `traceparent` and a `tracestate` header.
+2. If no `traceparent` header is received, the trace creates a new `trace-id` and `parent-id` representing the current opeartion.

-2. The tracer tries to parse the version of the `traceparent` header.
+1. If `traceparent` header is present, the tracer tries to parse the version of the `traceparent` header.
-   - If the version prefix cannot be parsed, the tracer creates a new `traceparent` header and removes all entries from `tracestate`.
+   - If the version prefix cannot be parsed, the tracer creates   a new `traceparent` header and deletes `tracestate`.
    - If the version number is higher than supported by the tracer, the implementation uses the format defined in this specification to parse `trace-id` and `parent-id`.
 The tracer will only parse `trace-flags` values supported by the current version of this specification and ignore all other values.
-If parsing fails, the tracing system creates a new `traceparent` header and removes all entries from `tracestate`.
+If parsing fails, the tracing system creates a new `traceparent` header and deletes the `tracestate`.

 3. If the tracer supports the version number, it validates `trace-id` and `parent-id`.
-   - If either `trace-id`, `parent-id` or `trace-flags`  are invalid,  the tracer creates a new `traceparent` header and removes all entries from `tracestate`.
+   - If either `trace-id`, `parent-id` or `trace-flags`  are invalid,  the tracer creates a new `traceparent` header and deletes `tracestate`.

 4. The tracer validates the `tracestate` header.
-If the `tracestate` header cannot be parsed the system creates a new empty `tracestate` header.
+If the `tracestate` header cannot be parsed the tracer deletes it.

 5. For each outgoing request the tracer performs the following steps: